Drumcree Parish Church ... is this the image of the Church of Ireland that many have around the world?

 Sad constructions included movements like PACE, Protestant and Catholic Encounter, which brought middle class people together for morning coffee and afternoon tea, and wondered why there couldn’t be reconciliation without first exposing the wounds of the past to the light of the sun so that they could be healed.
 Can there be any real reconciliation without a healing of memories?

 The use of the word reconciliation was probably inspired by Coventry Cathedral.
+We used the Litany of Reconciliation from Coventry Cathedral in the chapel last Friday morning [19 February 2016].
 But there the word reconciliation had been adopted by the bombed, by the victims.
 Is it wrong for the demand for reconciliation to be first made, without facing up to the hurt of past injustices?

 At a meeting of peace groups from across Ireland, I once raised the issue of nuclear weapons, and the move to deploy a new generation of nuclear weaponry, Cruise and Pershing Missiles, in Europe.
 I was sternly told by a group of Belfast women that the nuclear arms race had nothing to do with the “peace movement” and I was publicly berated by one clergyman at the meeting who accused me of not being interested in reconciliation, of, yes, being a Communist.